SamDonohoo/3RAD_Protocols/README.md

 ### 7. Bead Cleanup #3
 1. Repeat steps for Bead Cleanup #1 **but use 1.5X beads**
+  - resuspend in 35µL of TLE Buffer

 ### 8. Size selection
 1. Size select DNA using BluePippin

+*Note: blue pippen cassettes can be stored for re-use of unused lanes*

 ### 9. Final Amplification with P5 and P7 Primers
 **Materials Needed:**